A dark matter camera will soon allow scientists to peer into atomic clouds

 Fortunately, some physicists may have an upgrade.
 A research team from different groups in Stanford, California, has created a unique camera contraption that relies on a dome of mirrors.
 The extra reflections help them to see what light is entering the lens, and tell what angle a certain patch of light is coming from.
 That, they hope, will let them peer into an atom cloud like never before.

 Your mobile phone camera or DSLR doesn’t care where light travels from: It captures the intensity of the photons and the colors reflected by the wavelengths, little more.
 For taking photographs of your family, a city skyline, or the Grand Canyon, that’s all well and good.
-But for studying atoms, it quite a bit to be desired.
+But for studying atoms, it leaves quite a bit to be desired.
 “You’re throwing away a lot of light,” says Murtaza Safdari, a physics graduate student at Stanford University and one of the creators.

 Physicists want to preserve that information because it lets them paint a more complex, 3D picture of the object (or objects) they’re studying.
 And when it comes to the finicky analyses physicists like to do, the more information they can get in one shot, the quicker and better.